10 Guides

 10.4 Reversing the Legend Directions

 When displaying a legend for the symbol size or line width, ggplot2 places the smallest value at the top and the largest value at the bottom.
-Considering that the conventional direction of the y-axis is the opposite (i.e., increasing from the bottom to the top), one might argue that this default behavior is unintuitive.
+Considering that the conventional direction of the y-axis is the opposite (i.e., increasing from the bottom to the top), one might argue that this default behavior is counterintuitive.
 For greater consistency, it is possible to reverse the order of the legend symbols using the reverse argument of the guide_legend() function.

 The first plot below shows the default legend, with the smallest values at the top, whereas the second plot reverses the legend, placing the largest values at the top: